rieSUMMER/rieSUMMER.github.io/content/authors/admin/_index.md

     url: https://www.xmu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include NLP, Retrieval, Question Answering and Reasoning.
+bio: My research interests include NLP, Retrieval, Reasoning and Knowledge-Augmented LLM.

 # Interests to show in About widget
 interests:
   - Large Language Models
   - Retrieval
   - Reasoning
-  - Open Domain QA
+  - Knowledge-Augmented LLM

 # Education to show in About widget
 education: